gitau15/Prism-AI/README.md

-# Prism AI
+# Prism AI - Your Personal Research Assistant

 Prism AI is an intelligent document query system that uses Retrieval-Augmented Generation (RAG) to provide accurate answers based on your documents.
+Simply upload your documents and ask questions - Prism AI will find the relevant information and provide concise answers with sources.

-## Features
+## How It Works

-- **User Authentication & Management**: Secure user identification and API key management
-- **Cloud Storage Integration**: Connect to Google Drive, SharePoint, and other providers
-- **Document Processing Pipeline**: Parse, chunk, embed, and store documents
+1. **Upload Documents**: Connect your documents (PDF, DOCX, PPTX) to Prism AI
+2. **Automatic Processing**: Our system parses, chunks, and indexes your documents in the background
-- **Intelligent Query System**: RAG-based question answering using your documents
+3. **Ask Questions**: Query your documents using natural language
-- **Multiple LLM Support**: Works with Gemini, GLM, and Mistral models
-- **Vector Database**: Uses ChromaDB for efficient similarity search
+4. **Get Answers**: Receive concise, accurate answers with sources from your documents

-## Architecture
+## Key Features

+- **Simple Document Upload**: Upload PDF, DOCX, and PPTX files with ease
+- **Smart Question Answering**: Get accurate answers from your documents using advanced AI
+- **Source Citations**: Every answer includes references to the relevant sections in your documents
+- **Secure & Private**: Your documents are processed securely and never shared with third parties
+- **Mobile Payments**: Upgrade to Pro tier using M-Pesa for higher usage limits
+- **Usage-Based Pricing**: Affordable subscription tiers to fit your needs## Architecture

 Prism AI follows a modular architecture: